 Master of Arts in Counseling Psychology

-You can request to transfer up to six credit hours of applicable coursework from another graduate program toward the USM Master of Arts degree.
+You can request to transfer up to nine credit hours of applicable coursework from another graduate program toward the USM Master of Arts degree.

 All courses are three credit hours unless otherwise noted.